 After a lone gray wolf from Idaho’s experimental population entered Oregon back in 1999, gray wolves have continued to disperse into Oregon from Idaho and have established breeding populations.
 Livestock producers have been affected financially due to direct losses of livestock from wolf depredations.

-In 2011, Governor Kitzhaber signed into effect House Bill (HB) 3560, which directed the Oregon Department of Agriculture (ODA) to establish and implement a wolf depredation compensation and financial assistance grant program.
+House Bill (HB) 3560 went into effect in 2011, which directed the Oregon Department of Agriculture (ODA) to establish and implement a wolf depredation compensation and financial assistance grant program.
 Funds from this grant program are awarded to counties to help create and implement county wolf depredation compensation programs under which:

 - Compensation is paid to persons who suffer loss or injury to livestock or working dogs due to wolf depredation.